eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README.md

 Before compiling scx_simple, ensure you have the following tools installed:

-1. **clang >= 16.0.0**
-   - Required for compiling BPF programs.
-While GCC is working on BPF support, it lacks essential features like BTF type tags necessary for certain functionalities.
+- **clang >= 16.0.0:** Required for compiling BPF programs.
+GCC is working on BPF support but lacks essential features like BTF type tags necessary for certain functionalities.

-2. **pahole >= 1.25**
-   - Used to generate BTF from DWARF, which is crucial for type information in BPF programs.
+- **pahole >= 1.25:** Used to generate BTF from DWARF, crucial for type information in BPF programs.

-3. **rust >= 1.70.0**
-   - If you're working with Rust-based schedulers, ensure you have the appropriate Rust toolchain version.
+- **rust >= 1.70.0:** If you're working with Rust-based schedulers, ensure you have the appropriate Rust toolchain version.

 Additionally, tools like `make` are required for building the examples.

 ### Kernel Configuration